helpshift/kafboy/README.md

 Here is an example safetyvalve entry expected

-     {safetyvalve,
+     %Note: You will have to add safetyvalve to your rebar.config or release as a dependency
+     %      for /safe/ urls to function as expected {safetyvalve,
          [{queues, [
              {kafboy_q, [{hz, 50}, {rate, 1000}, {token_limit, 10000}, {size, 300000}, {concurrency, 300000}]}]